FIVE DECADES OF MUSIC

 Fingerpainting: Solo Debut

-Ozzie’s solo album Fingerpainting, released on Higher Octave Music, featured an all-star cast including Jimmy Dillon on guitar.
-The album produced 3 Gold singles and 2 Billboard #1 hits, earning widespread critical praise.
+My solo album Fingerpainting came out on Higher Octave Music with an all-star cast, including Jimmy Dillon on guitar.
+It threw off 3 Gold singles and 2 Billboard #1 hits, and the reviews were kind.

 3 Gold Singles2 Billboard #1 Hits